-Cinnamon Roasted Butternut Squash is not only a fabulous side dish for the holidays, but it’s delicious with any meal throughout the season.
-Plus, they’re a powerhouse of nutrition in every tasty bite!
+Cinnamon Roasted Butternut Squash is a simple yet delicious dish to serve with any meal.
+Plus, they’re a powerhouse of nutrition in every golden bite.

 Cinnamon Roasted Butternut Squash recipe